How to control plaque in children?

 - If your children are old enough, have them help you pick out their toothbrushes.
 Getting your children involved in the process and excited about a new toothbrush may make tooth-brushing a more enjoyable task.

 - Individual lack of moto skill

 Types of dental floss

 There is no one “right” floss for everyone.
 In fact, there’s no reason why you can’t have several types of floss and flossing products on hand.
-A small container of nylon dental floss or dental tape is great for a purse, pocket or carry-on travel bag.
-A mint-flavoured floss can be a great choice to use when you’re traveling so you don’t have to carry a bottle of mouthwash.
+A small container of nylon dental floss or dental tape is great for a purse, pocket, or carry-on travel bag.
+A mint-flavored floss can be a great choice to use when you’re traveling so you don’t have to carry a bottle of mouthwash.
 And when you’re at home, you can treat yourself to your electric flosser.

 - Unwaxed floss is thin nylon floss made of about 35 strands twisted together.
 It fits into tight spaces if your teeth are close together, but it can be prone to shredding or breaking.